An 18th Century Short Gown

 Tabubilgirl is wearing a blue check shortgown and a blue petticoat. she melodramatically lifts her red check apron into the air.
 The photo is slightly out of focus.

-Ahem. if you’re interested in making your own 18th Century short gown or bed gown, here are some wonderful makes and makers to get you started!
+If you’re interested in making your own 18th Century short gown or bed gown, here are some wonderful makes and makers to get you started!

 History but Make it Fashion